hr097/AMS-Attendance-Management-Software/SOFTWARE SETUP/SETUP FILE/instructions-readme.md

 4) Don't try to modify Application's Internal Data Explicitly , If you do then whatever application's behaviour &  damage to your system as well application  performance will be only user's responsibility.

+5) You can install EXE as well MSI FILE

+Tip : if MSI is not running on your device then try MSI FILE